Brainchain09/HHT/README.md

 	    	?start <http://www.w3.org/2006/time#inXSDgYear> ?year.
 	    } GROUP BY ?year ORDER BY ?year

-## Querying : comparison with TSN
+## Querying : comparison with TSN (http://purl.org/net/tsn)

-Some queries can be carried out in TSN and not in HHT.
+Some queries can be carried out in HHT and not in TSN.
 Here are some examples :

 1. Identify levels taking part in several hierarchies :